Aliases for TUBA4A Gene

 GeneCards Summary for TUBA4A Gene

 TUBA4A (Tubulin Alpha 4a) is a Protein Coding gene.
-Diseases associated with TUBA4A include Amyotrophic Lateral Sclerosis 22 With Or Without Frontotemoral Dementia and Mixed Glioma.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+Diseases associated with TUBA4A include Amyotrophic Lateral Sclerosis 22 With Or Without Frontotemporal Dementia and Robinow Syndrome, Autosomal Dominant 3.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
-An important paralog of this gene is TUBA1A.
+An important paralog of this gene is TUBA1B.

 UniProtKB/Swiss-Prot for TUBA4A Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain.

 Microtubules are cylindrical tubes of 20-25 nm in diameter.
 They are composed of protofilaments which are in turn composed of alpha- and beta-tubulin polymers.
 Each microtubule is polarized; at one end alpha-subunits are exposed (-) and at the other, beta-subunits are exposed (+).